cxhawk/liveSubs/README.md

 # Live Subtitles and Lower Third

-Wanna add live subtitles and lower third easily on your live stream?
+Wanna add subtitles and lower third easily in your live stream?
 This tool is great to be used with a video switcher like the ATEM MINIs.

+## Features
+- Import subtitles by lines in a batch and go through them one by one
+- Design multiple lower third templates with background image and text format.
+- Use keyboard shortcut keys to control the display content.
+- Available on macOS, Windows and Raspbian.

 ## Screenshots